 Elaine Shepherd’s classic BBC documentary, introduced and narrated by John Peel.
 Completely wonderful, a 50 minute joy: Reviews, articles, blog posts, etc. relating to The Artist Formerly Known As Captain Beefheart.
 When the film was first screened by the BBC, it was followed by the Anton Corbijn / Don Van Vliet short Some YoYo Stuff.

-[alert_box type=”info”]This first appeared in the 21st August 1994 Independent on Sunday.[/alert_box] Gary Lucas First saw Captain Beefheart play at a New York club in 1971.
+Gary Lucas First saw Captain Beefheart play at a New York club in 1971.
 Their acquaintance was years old before he plucked up the courage to reveal that he played the guitar.
 Then Lucas’s wife became Beefheart’s manager and he was given an instrumental to play on ‘Doc at the Radar Station’ (1980).
 By 1982 Lucas was a full-time member of the Magic Band.
 It was at this point that Beefheart decided he didn’t want to make records.
-Lucas now has his own band, Gods and Monsters. [wp_quote]The first time I saw him
+Lucas now has his own band, Gods and Monsters. [wp_quote]The first time I saw him perform I was just transfixed.
+To me it was the pinnacle: so

 Well the only time I ever saw Don was at Knebworth around 1974/5 when they used to have those outdoor festivals in the summer.
 Remember?
 I was watching with some friends, having never previously heard any of his stuff at all.
 I can plainly remember John Peel coming on and introducing Don this way: ‘here he is: the guvnor!’, clearly remembered even though I was undergoing an artificially-induced religious experience… I was scared to death.
 The only way I could survive was to lie down between the legs of a mate’s girlfriend for an hour or so, while the man did his set and I

-[alert_box type=”info”]Steve on the lonely life of the Beefheart fan.[/alert_box] Why do I like Beefheart?
+Why do I like Beefheart?
 Hmmm……. not easy to answer.
 Maybe I should start with ‘how’… I think my story will be echoed by other fans in the UK.
 In 1966/67 the music scene exploded.
 Although those years are parodied or ridiculed by many they were critical in the freeing of music and it is difficult to explain how radically things were changed.
 The frontrunners – The Beatles and The Stones – were experimenting with new sounds, but the most exciting music seemed to be coming from the American West Coast.
-Weird music played by bands
+Weird music played by bands with strange sounding names.
+The only way many of

-[alert_box type=”info”]An example of the Captain’s often enormous hospitality from Danny Houston.[/alert_box] There used to be a great club in Glasgow, Scotland called The Maryland, and the owner Willie Cuthbertson (one of the great unacknowledged heroes of Scottish Rock) brought Captain Beefheart & The Magic Band up to play at a place called the Kelvin Hall.
+There used to be a great club in Glasgow, Scotland called The Maryland, and the owner Willie Cuthbertson (one of the great unacknowledged heroes of Scottish Rock) brought Captain Beefheart & The Magic Band up to play at a place called the Kelvin Hall.
 This venue was famous already in the halls of rock n roll fame as the site of the Kinks first “Live” album.
 Because we knew Willie he promised to take us back stage to meet the Captain before the concert.
-We were all massive Beefheart fans – there were
+We were all massive Beefheart fans – there were about 6 of us – and Gus (Angus Macintyre) was the biggest

 I have just received the following statement for the site from John French: Well, all good things must come to an end as they say… After a lot of painful deliberation, we decided to no longer pursue the Magic Band reunion project.
 There are a lot of reasons, but rather than going on about booking agents not collecting deposits, promoters who didn’t pay, fraudulent contracts etc., I thought it would be a good idea just to say “thanks” to some of the people who made things possible.
 Pre – 2003 Graham Johnston (beefheart.com founder, great friendship and support) Derek Laskie (webmaster, beefheart.com) Steve Froy (very